Marion Scott (musicologist): Career

-It was not as musician that Marion Scott was to achieve success but as a writer and musicologist.
+It was not as a musician that Marion Scott was to achieve success but as a writer and musicologist.
 Writing came easily to Marion Scott as it did to all members of her family.
 As a child she produced a magazine for circulation among her young friends.
 She wrote verse and in 1905 published her only collection of poetry, Violin Verses (The Walter Scott Publishing Company, London).
 Some critics called the slim volume "charming", the poems "exceedingly gracious, clever and withal philosophical", while others found it uneven in quality and weighed down by "too many adjectives".
 In 1909, Scott began publishing occasional articles about music in London newspapers, including the Daily Express.

-The year 1910 was a busy and productive year for Scott.
+1910 was a productive year for Scott.
 She developed a series of lectures on music history and performance as well as separate teaching lectures on composition, harmony, orchestration and other technical aspects of music that she offered to organisations and clubs throughout London.
 Her lectures on topics such as "The Evolution of English Music", "Folk Songs of the Four Races – England, Scotland, Wales, Ireland" and "English Music: The Inheritance of the Past", featured pianists and singers who illustrated Scott's talk with musical examples.
 She became a regular contributor to "The Chamber Music" supplement of The Music Student, often collaborating on articles with her friend the composer and pianist Katharine Eggar (1874–1961).